DOWNLOAD THE APP

 Persimmon: Health Benefits, Nutrition Facts, and How to Eat

-Persimmon is a type of orange-coloured fruit.
+Persimmon is a type of an orange-coloured fruit.
 Historically persimmon means “divine fruit” in Greek.
 Therefore, it is also known as the ‘fruit of gods”.
 The name’s genesis is due to its abundance of nutrients, minerals, vitamins, antioxidants and bioactive compounds.

 Nutrition Facts of Persimmon